• Serving Oklahoma & Texas | Consolidated Investment of Oklahoma, LLC

 Where to Find Transparent Loan Terms

-Always check the Loan Estimate or Truth in Lending Disclosure provided by the lender.
+Always check the Loan Estimate provided by the lender.
 This will clearly show:

 • Loan amount